-234. Mitigation: A number of measures will be taken in the project to manage vibration impacts during construction.
-These include:

-Pre-construction detailed building condition and stability surveys for identifying structures that are weak and at risk of getting damaged because of project construction works.
-Development of support and rehabilitation measures for identified weak structures.

-- (ii) Preparation of a vibration monitoring plan by the contractor prior to starting construction works.
+- 218. Mitigation: A number of measures will be taken in the project to manage vibration impacts during construction.
+These include: - (i) Pre-construction detailed building condition and stability surveys for identifying structures that are weak and at risk of getting damaged because of project construction works.
+Development of support and rehabilitation measures for identified weak structures. - (ii) Preparation of a vibration monitoring plan by the contractor prior to starting construction works.
 The monitoring plan will pay special attention to the 5 receptors identified to be at high risk.
-The monitoring plan will include: i) setting of threshold limits (recommended limit is 0.1 in/sec) that should not be exceeded and procedures to be followed in case they are exceeded; ii) requirements for monitoring vibration levels at regular intervals throughout the construction period; iii) identification of locations where vibration monitoring plan with construction workers. - (iii) At the receptor locations listed in Table 24 no impact piling will be carried out for construction works.
-Only bored piling will be carried out at these locations and all other locations, reducing the vibration levels relative to impact pile driving.

-235. The Physical Cultural Resources (PCRs) if found will be protected and preserved to the extent possible by engineering measures and where it is necessary these will be shifted and relocated in coordination with local authorities and local communities.
+The monitoring plan will include: i) setting of threshold limits (recommended limit is 0.1 in/sec) that should not be exceeded and procedures to be followed in case they are exceeded; ii) requirements for monitoring vibration levels at regular intervals throughout the construction period; iii) identification of locations where vibration monitoring should be carried out; iv) information dissemination on vibration monitoring plan with construction workers.
+Once the monitoring is completed, the contractor must undergo a Vibration Modelling exercise to demonstrate that the thresholds will not be exceeded based on the proposed technology to be used. - (iii) At the receptor locations listed in Table 56 no impact piling will be carried out for construction works.
+Only bored piling will be carried out at these locations and all other locations, reducing the vibration levels relative to impact pile driving. - 219.
+The Physical Cultural Resources (PCRs) if found will be protected and preserved to the extent possible by engineering measures and where it is necessary these will be shifted and relocated in coordination with local authorities and local communities.

-236. Following the data in Table 24 the expected vibration levels construction is lower than internationally accepted 0.2 in/sec.
+Following the data in Table 56 the expected vibration levels construction is lower than internationally accepted 0.2 in/sec.
 However, to be on the safe side and as practice in ongoing metro projects in NCR, the contractor will be required to ensure that vibration levels at the 5 locations of receptor do not exceed 0.1 in/sec.
+Vibration must not exceed this threshold as the buildings could be damaged.
+The piling locations will be at a significant distance of 1.5 km from the residential community of Siddhartha Extn.
+Vibration reduces significantly with distance so the farther the source, the lower the level of vibration.